Tag: mvp

 - Airbnb.
 The founders of Airbnb, Brian Chesky and Joe Gebbia, originally created Airbnb to rent out an air mattress in their loft in San Francisco for an upcoming conference.
 Now, people across the world use it to find and rent accommodations.

 - Amazon.
 When Jeff Bezos started Amazon, it was designed for him to purchase books from distributors and then ship them to customers when he received orders.
-Now, Amazon sells products worldwide and many merchants use it to conveniently sell their products.
+Now, Amazon sells products worldwide, and many merchants use it to conveniently sell their products.

+Matraex is a premier desktop and mobile app development company based in Boise, Idaho.
 Do you have other questions that you need answered before going through with an app project?
 Take a look at our blog for answers to your questions.
 Particular blogs that may interest you include “What Are Problems that Occur When Developing an App?” and “How Much Does a Custom App Cost?”
 If you have any questions that have not yet been answered in one of our blogs, contact us, give us a call at (208) 344-1115, or leave a question on our Google Business page.
 We want to make sure that all of your questions are answered before you start designing your custom app so you get exactly what you’re searching for.

 Sign up to receive answers to your questions delivered directly to your inbox!